rzust/prerender-level-cache/README.md

 Custom features
 -------------
+#### Level-party
-* The plugin uses the [level-party](https://github.com/substack/level-party) module to get over the level multi-process restrictions.
+The plugin uses the [level-party](https://github.com/substack/level-party) module to get over the level multi-process restrictions.

+#### Freshness
-* Freshness: you can pass a per-request max age parameter to req.freshness, through other prerender plugins, to customize the cache freshness (set to one month by default):
+You can pass a per-request max age parameter to req.freshness, through other prerender plugins, to customize the cache freshness (set to one month by default):

 Exemple:
 ```javascript